Knowinnovation/resources/index.md

 {{site.collections}}

-about to start the loop
+about to start the loooop
 <ul>
 {% for each in site.guides %}
 inside the loop